 If your train arrives in the other train station, Gare de Perrache, you can either take the Metro Line A until Vaulx-en-Velin La Soie and take the shuttle from there, but you can also get to the other train station, Gare de la Part-Dieu with another train or the Tram line T1.

-Go to the stadium from the Lyon St-Exupéry Airport
+Go to the Groupama Stadium from the Lyon St-Exupéry Airport (LYS)

 If you come to Lyon by plane, and you are close enough to the start of the game, you can take the Rhône Express until Vaulx-en-Velin La Soie and take a shuttle.

-But if you’d rather go to your hotel or enjoy a stroll in the city before, you can take the Rhône Express until the terminus, Gare de la Part-Dieu and then choose which shuttle is the easiest for you.
+But if you’d rather go to your hotel or enjoy a stroll in the city before, you can take the Rhône Express until the terminus, Part-Dieu Station and then choose which shuttle is the easiest for you.